 “I want to see the world without explaining away its mystery…“

 ― Therese Doucet,

 “I shall tell you a great secret my friend.
 Do not wait for the last judgement, it takes place every day.”

 ― Albert Camus

-But regardless of faith, fact, science, fiction, fantasy, fables, follies or fairy-tales… here on earth, life is fine and barring complications, sometimes more often than not, love works.
+But regardless of faith, fact, science, fiction, fantasy, fables, follies or fairy-tales… here on earth life is fine.
+And barring complications, more often than not, love works.